 The Charlesgate area has a rich and distinguished history.

-After the Charles River Dam was constructed between 1905-1910, the water in this area turned from brackish to fresh, and plantings changed.
-A large sewer, the Boston Marginal Conduit, was built at the same time along the entire length of the embankment.
-At Charlesgate, the Marginal Conduit joined with Stony Brook conduit, designed earlier by Olmsted to divert polluted water from Stony Brook directly into the Charles, bypassing the Fens.[9]
-A gate house, constructed at the junction of these two conduits, remains intact to this day.[10]
+After the Charles River Dam was constructed between 1905-1910, the water of the Charles River, and by extension around Charlesgate, turned from salty and brackish to fresh, causing plantings to change.
+A large sewer, the Boston Marginal Conduit, was built at the same time along the entire length of the new embankment (now called the Esplanade) to deliver sewage overflow to Boston Harbor instead of the Charles River.
+At Charlesgate, the Marginal Conduit joined with the older Stony Brook conduit, which was designed earlier by Olmsted to divert polluted water from Stony Brook directly into the Charles, bypassing the Fens.[9]
+A gate house designed by the Museum of Fine Arts architect, Guy Lowell, was constructed in 1909 at the junction of these two conduits, and stands to this day.[10]
+For decades, Olmsted’s plan worked harmoniously.
+Charlesgate was the vital natural connector between the Charles River, Muddy River, and the draining Back Bay Fens, as well as between the two halves of the Emerald Necklace park system.
+Unfortunately, this harmony did not last.

-The Charlesgate area was cut off from the Charles River in 1951 with the construction of Storrow Drive.[11]
-A State Senator who was instrumental in the effort was Philip G. Bowker.[12]
-Storrow Drive was widened in 1954-55, which further increased this isolation.
-Muddy River water quality in the Charlesgate area deteriorated.
+Charlesgate was cut off from the Charles River and the Esplanade in 1951, with the construction of Storrow Drive.[11]
+A State Senator who was instrumental in the effort was Philip G. Bowker, a man who would go on to propose numerous other highway projects (infamously the elevated highway from Kenmore Square to East Boston, across the Harbor), most of which failed.[12]
+Storrow Drive was widened in 1954-55, which further increased the schism between Charlesgate and the Esplanade.
+The Muddy River was all but cut-off from the Charles, which drastically deteriorated water quality in the Charlesgate area.

-Although aspects of the park survived on either side of the overpass, and new park elements were introduced on the eastern side, much of the area lives under the shadow of the Bowker Overpass.
-Other parts of Charlesgate not under the Bowker’s shadow have been neglected.
-More recently, repairs to the Bowker Overpass by the Massachusetts Department of Transportation have threatened vegetation, including large, established trees in Charlesgate, which is currently under the care and custody of the Massachusetts Department of Conservation and Recreation.
-The Charlesgate portion of the Muddy River continues to have problems with stagnation and pollution.
+Although aspects of the park survived on either side of the overpass, and new park elements were introduced on the eastern side, much of the area now lives under the shadow of the Bowker Overpass.
+The limited parts of Charlesgate that do not sit in the Bowker’s shadow have been neglected.
+More recently, repairs to the Bowker Overpass by the Massachusetts Department of Transportation (MassDot) have threatened vegetation, including large, established trees in Charlesgate, which is currently under the custody of the Massachusetts Department of Conservation and Recreation (DCR).
+The Charlesgate portion of the Muddy River continues to have problems with stagnation and pollution, which has decimated local ecosystems.

 Recent History

-On Wednesday, September 13th, 2017, the Charlesgate Alliance and Emerald Necklace Conservancy in conjunction with the Department of Conservation and Recreation were happy to announce that we chose Landing Studio to be the architectural firm for the Charlesgate Improvement Outreach Process and Concept Design.
+In September 2017, the Charlesgate Alliance and Emerald Necklace Conservancy, in conjunction with the Department of Conservation and Recreation, announced that Landing Studio would be the architectural firm leading the Charlesgate Improvement Outreach Process and Concept Design.
 Going ahead with the project at this time would not have been possible without the help of neighbors and the Solomon Foundation.
+Public meetings were held, during which people discussed problems with the park and desires for improved conditions.

-A key early funding came to the Emerald Necklace Conservancy with $250,000 in early December 2018 for Charlesgate Park improvements from the Commonwealth of Massachusetts in association with the Charlesgate Alliance.
-This grant — a result of the Charlesgate Alliance’s partnership with the Conservancy — supported planning, design, and engineering work for improvements to Charlesgate Park, which were developed in a public community process co-led by Charlesgate Alliance, Landing Studio architects, the Emerald Necklace Conservancy, and the Solomon Foundation in partnership with the Department of Conservation and Recreation from Fall 2017 to Summer 2018.
+In December 2018, the Commonwealth of Massachusetts, in association with the Charlesgate Alliance, granted $250,000 to the Emerald Necklace Conservancy for Charlesgate Park improvements.
+This grant — a result of the Charlesgate Alliance’s partnership with the Conservancy — supported initial planning, design, and engineering work for improvements to Charlesgate Park.
 We are grateful to State Senator Will Brownsberger and Representatives Jay Livingstone and Byron Rushing for their help in stewarding this support.

-The City of Boston’s Community Preservation Commission approved $400,000 from Community Preservation Act (CPA) funding for design and engineering of Charlesgate Park improvements on February 11th, 2019.
-The recommendation was approved by the Mayor and then unanimously by the City Council on March 6th.
+In February 2019, the City of Boston’s Community Preservation Commission approved $400,000 from Community Preservation Act (CPA) funding for design and engineering of Charlesgate Park improvements.
+The recommendation was approved by the Mayor, then unanimously approved by the City Council on March 6th.
 Special thanks to Christine Poff, Mayor Marty Walsh, and City Councilor Josh Zakim for their support on this funding.
 For more information see this Boston Guardian article.

-What is now known as the Charlesgate Revitalization Project continues to get funding from area residents, the Commonwealth, and other interested parties.
-We are particularly pleased to be consulted as a part of the process with the Massachusetts Department of Transportation (MassDOT), which is working on two projects for Bowker Overpass improvement that will sandwich our heart of the park between the Massachusetts Turnpike and Storrow Drive.
+What is now known as the Charlesgate Revitalization Project has adapted to two projects which MassDOT has been working on for Bowker Overpass improvement.
+It continues to get funding from area residents, the Commonwealth, and other interested parties.
+We are particularly pleased to be consulted as a part of the process with the Massachusetts Department of Transportation (MassDOT), which is working on two projects for Bowker Overpass improvement that will improve the quality of Charlesgate Park on both the north and south sides of what we call “the heart of the park” between the Massachusetts Turnpike and Beacon Street.

 [1] Referenced a number of times in Carr, Ethan et al, editors, The Papers of Frederick Law Olmsted: Volume VIII, The Early Boston Years, 1882-1890 (Baltimore: Johns Hopkins Press, 2013).